Welcome to Part 4 of our Website Traffic Blueprint article series, where we explain how to grow your business online automatically using WordPress.

 Next, activate a feature called Publicize …

-Configure this section to automatically share your posts on Facebook, Twitter, Tumblr, LinkedIn, Google+, and more …
+Configure this section to automatically share your posts on Tumblr, Twitter, Facebook, LinkedIn, Google+, and more …

-(Share your posts automatically on several social sites.)
+(Share your posts automatically on various social accounts.)

 The Publicize feature adds a new section to your Publish box …

-Now, whenever you publish a new post, it will automatically get shared online to all of the accounts you have set up …
+Now, whenever you publish a new post, it will automatically be shared online to every account you have set up …

-(As soon as content is published, it is automatically syndicated online.)
+(As soon as you publish, your post is automatically syndicated online.)

 CommentLuv